isamu-isozaki/teamai_test/engineering/infrastructure/change-management/index.html.md

 ### Change Severities

 Change severities encapsulate the risk associated with a change in the environment.
 Said risk entails the potential effects if the change fails and becomes an incident.
-Change management uses our standarized severity definition, which can be found under out which can be found under [`CONTRIBUTION.MD`](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#severity-impact-guidance).
+Change management uses our standarized severity definition, which can be found under out which can be found under [`CONTRIBUTION.MD`](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#severity-impact-guidance/index.html.md).

 * In order to minimize the number of variables at play, no changes are executed during an active incident.
-* ~S1 and ~S2 changes are always serialized and executed exclusively (i.e., never concurrently).
+* ~S1 and ~S2 changes are always serialized and executed exclusively (i.e., never concurrently/index.html.md).
 * ~S3 and ~S4 changes are allowed to take place concurrently as long as there is awareness of said concurrency.
 * The Infrastructure on-call resource has veto power over any and all changes.